What Is An Event Chair?

 Event chairs fall into one of two major types.

 Those designed for indoor events are more commonly referred to as banquet chairs.
-These are lightweight, durable, four-legged, stackable or folding chair with no armrests used to provide short-term seating for events like banquets, from which its name is derived.
+These are lightweight, durable, four-legged, stackable, or folding chairs with no armrests used to provide short-term seating for events like banquets, from which its name is derived.

-The second type of event chair is designed for outdoor events and are collapsible, with extremely short legs (so very low to the ground) and almost always made of canvas.
+The second type of event chair is designed for outdoor events.
+It is collapsible, has extremely short legs (very low to the ground), and is almost always made of canvas.

 Main Usage